codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-android.md

   }
   ...
 ```
 2. Add your keystore and keystore details in the [`environment`](../getting-started/yaml#environment) section of the configuration file.
 [Encrypt](../building/encrypting/#encrypting-sensitive-data) your keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) and set the encrypted values to the following environment variables.
-Note that when encrypting files via UI, they will be base64 encoded and would have to be decoded during the build.
+Note that when encrypting files via the UI, they will be base64 encoded and would have to be decoded during the build.

 ```yaml
 environment: